talgorn/100-days-of-code/log.md

 **Thoughts**:
 Implementing my own grabcut class takes more time than I thought.
 It seems that the quality of extraction  differs depending on the way we use the grabCut class.
 More precisely, the way you define your masks (fgd/bkd).

+Day 22: January 26 2017
+**Today's Progress**:
+Beginning of actor selection within camera frame.
+**Thoughts**:
+Have a poor design and C++ code.
+Need to refactor.
+Spent 2H45 today.

 **Link(s) to work**:
 1. [Alternate android projects](https://github.com/commonsguy/cw-advandroid/tree/master/Camera).
 2. [Official android docs](https://developer.android.com/guide/topics/media/camera.html)